Create AI videos with 230+ avatars in 140+ languages.

 What happens when you compromise on quality?

-It’s pretty simple: When training quality drops, confusion and rework creep in fast.
+Here's what happens: When training quality drops, confusion and rework creep in fast.
 Without proper training, teams spend time correcting avoidable mistakes instead of doing meaningful work.

 You'll also feel it in retention.
 Employees who feel unsupported are more likely to leave, and replacing just one team member can cost between one-half to two times their annual salary, depending on the role and industry.